robirahman/csci29-final-project/README.md

 categorical.
 This project also can teach someone how to work with Prefect, Beautiful Soup, and the Wikipedia pypi package.
 The code was made more readable then advanced, to enable coders to learn.

-Cary:

-1. Implement workflow via prefect.

-2. NLP of essay responses.

-3. GitHub Actions to deploy Sphinx documentation pages.

-Robi:

-1. Models (python classes that structure the database).

-2. Django web frontend

-3. calculations that score colleges based on the user input on forced choice questions.